Tongariro National Park: Flora

 To the northwest of the park and around the three mountains, between an altitude of 1200 and 1500 m, are tussock and shrubland.
 The tussock consists mainly of red tussock grass (Chionochloa rubra), mountain inaka (Dracophyllum recurvum), wire rush (Empodisma minus), monoao (Dracophyllum subulatum) and tangle fern (Gleichenia alpina).
-West of Tongariro exotic heather (Calluna vulgaris), with its distinctive pink and mauve flowers, grows on better drained sites competing with red tussock, mountain inaka and other native species.
+West of Tongariro exotic heather (Calluna vulgaris), with its distinctive pink and mauve flowers, grows on better drained sites where it competes with red tussock, mountain inaka and other native species.

-The gravel and stone fields support mountain inaka, bristle tussock (Rhytidosperma setifolium), snow totara (Podocarpus nivalus) and snowberry (Gaultheria colensoi) at an altitude of about 1100–1550m.
+The gravel and stone fields support mountain inaka, bristle tussock (Rhytidosperma setifolium), snow totara (Podocarpus nivalus) and snowberry (Gaultheria colensoi) at an altitude of about 1100–1550 m.
 Mountain inaka establishes itself in crevices and on stable ground surfaces.
 Red tussock, mountain daisies (Celmisia sp.) and other tussocks grow but the vegetation is constantly broken down by the frost.
 Orchids, such as the leek-leaved orchid (Prasophyllum colensoi) and green-hooded orchid (Pterostylis patens), grow on Tongariro's sub-alpine and alpine areas.
 Mosses (including species of Rhacomitrium) are found to the north of the Blue Lake on Tongariro and moss fields occur on other moist gravel slopes.
-Above 1770 m, parahebes, everlasting daisies (Helichrysum sp.) and mountain carrot (Anisotome aromatica) exist up to about 2000m above which there are only crustose lichens on stable rocks.
+Above 1770 m, parahebes, everlasting daisies (Helichrysum sp.) and mountain carrot (Anisotome aromatica) exist up to about 2000 m, above which there are only crustose lichens on stable rocks.

 Fauna

-There are 56 significant species of birds in the park, including rare endemic species like the North Island brown kiwi, kākā, blue duck, North Island fernbird, double-banded plover and New Zealand falcon/kārearea.
+There are more than 56 species of birds in the park, including rare endemic species like the North Island brown kiwi, kākā, blue duck, North Island fernbird, double-banded plover and New Zealand falcon/kārearea.
 Other bird species common in the park are tūī, New Zealand bellbird, morepork/ruru, grey warbler/riroriro, fantail, whitehead/pōpokotea and silvereye.
 The park also features the only two native mammals of New Zealand, the short- and long-tailed bat.
 Tongariro National Park also teems with insects like moths and wētā.
 Also present in the park, as well as the whole of New Zealand, are animals introduced by Europeans, such as black rats, stoats, cats, rabbits, hare, possums and red deer.